 Our faculty’s teaching and research interests in European Politics are broadly concerned with the extraordinary changes that the region has undergone in the last two decades.
-Some of our faculty specialize in representation, political parties, elections and voting behavior.
-Other faculty focus on public administration, the European Union and Russia.
+Faculty interests include identity politics, representation, political parties, elections and voting behavior, and public administration.

 European Politics: the Undergraduate Level